 Flour- Make sure flour is spooned and leveled or use a kitchen scale.
 Compacted flour can dry out the cake.

-High altitude baking- Add an extra 2 tablespoon of flour for the cake.
+High altitude baking- Add an extra 2 TBSP of flour for the cake.

 All ingredients that say room temperature, pull out 2 hours before baking.